 Ok, now you know how not to start a Shared Inbox initiative using just a regular email account.
 To make the most of a G Suite Shared Mailbox in your team, you need an alternative that is both practical and cost-effective.
 But, above all, you need a tool that helps you bring the most out of your inbox.

-Drag put an end to those days with lots of people sharing the same login and password, it will give each of your team members access to the same space.
-This not only adds security but provides a clearer workflow.
+Drag put an end to those days with lots of people sharing the same login and password.
+It will give each of your team members access to the same space.
+It not only adds security but provides a more transparent workflow.
 You’ll be able to know who’s accessing what information and who’s assigned to each task or email.

 The best part is that mastering your shared inbox – no learning curve needed because it’s all inside your Gmail inbox – it’s only the beginning.
-The power of this business tool will reflect in every single aspect of your business.
+The power of this business tool will reflect on every single aspect of your business.

 Other advantages of a well structured G Suite Shared Mailbox

 It is as simple as it sounds.
 With a team well aligned in the same inbox, the need for internal emails will drop dramatically.
 You will also stop emailing yourself.
 Let’s say you work with Helpdesk: instead of forwarding a message to a peer and waiting for an answer, you simply write a note on the email with any feedback you want to provide.
 For internal communication, email becomes pointless.
-In a shared inbox, all you have to do is write notes and comments in the email, so people get it easily.
+In a shared inbox, all you have to do is write notes and comments in the email, so people get it quickly.

-Fewer emails, less tools, one inbox and one interface.
+Fewer emails, fewer tools, one inbox, and one interface.
 A Shared Inbox will indeed minimize your workflow, making your team more aligned and on top of their game.
-Here are some numbers from the McKinsey Global Institute in terms of how beneficial is for your team to have a good communication.
+Here are some numbers from the McKinsey Global Institute in terms of how beneficial it is for your team to have excellent communication.